FIA Global Pathway

-The FIA Global Pathway from Karting to Formula One is a program developed by the Fédération Internationale de l'Automobile (FIA), the international sanctioning body for motorsports, that is designed to assist racing drivers progress from karting to Formula One.
+The FIA Global Pathway from Karting to Formula One, or simply the FIA Global Pathway, is a program developed by the Fédération Internationale de l'Automobile (FIA), the international sanctioning body for motorsports, that is designed to assist racing drivers progress from karting to Formula One.
 The program was first developed in 2014 with the creation of the Formula 4 category, and follows a tiered structure, with drivers racing in increasingly-powerful cars.
 The Global Pathway represents the consolidation of feeder series to create a more linear approach to progressing into Formula One.

 Eligible series

 Formula 4

 Formula 4 is the first stage of the Global Pathway, for drivers fifteen years of age and older.
 Formula 4 is structured as a "national" championship, with each series contained within a single geographical area.
 Despite the "national" classification, Formula 4 championships may encompass several countries.
 Each Formula 4 championship uses chassis and engines built to a single specification so that drivers can compete in multiple championships without having to adjust to a different car.